biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 - `qurro-plot.qzv` [view](https://view.qiime2.org/?src=http%3A%2F%2Fbiocore.github.io%2Fqurro%2Ftutorials%2Fmoving-pictures%2Fdata%2Fqurro-plot.qzv) | [download](http://biocore.github.io/qurro/tutorials/moving-pictures/data/qurro-plot.qzv)

-You just generated your first Qurro plot! `qurro-plot.qzv` is a `.qzv` file -- that is, a QIIME 2 visualization.
+You just generated your first Qurro plot! `qurro-plot.qzv` is a `.qzv` file -- in other words, a QIIME 2 visualization.
 You can view it either by running `qiime tools view qurro-plot.qzv` or by uploading the file to [view.qiime2.org](https://view.qiime2.org/).
 (You can also just click on the "view" link right above to see a precomputed version of this visualization.)